dmoore247/tf-starter/README.md

 ## Purpose
 Demonstrate a simple provider to add one team's workload to an existing workspace using Terraform cloud

-## Terraform Cloud setup and build a simple cluster
+## Terraform Cloud setup and build
 1. Fork this repository
 2. Sign in or signup at https://www.terraform.io/
     -  Select "Version control workflow"